Higher-order heat equation and the Gelfand-Dickey hierarchy: The fundamental solution of the heat equation

 \section{The fundamental solution of the heat equation $\pd_t v=\pm\pd^{N}_xv $}

 In this section, we discuss the fundamental solution of the heat equation

 where $\ka_N=(-1)^{N/2+1}$ if $N$ is even, and $\ka_N=\pm1 $ if $N$ is odd, i.e.

 The case when $N$ is even was studied as early as 1960 in \cite{Krylov}, and a very detailed analysis of the initial-value problem can be found in \cite{DM}.
 However, the integrals representing the fundamental solution have been investigated even before that in the works of Bernstein \cite{Bernstein}, Burwell \cite{Burwell} and P\'olya \cite{Polya}.
-For a detailed analysis of the fundamental solution and its representation in terms of hypergeometric functions, see \cite{GHPD}; for the analysis of the pseudo-process driven by the high-order heat-type equation, see \cite{Lachal}.
+For a detailed analysis of the fundamental solution and its representation in terms of hypergeometric functions, see \cite{GHPD} and the references therein.

 Below, we review briefly the construction of the fundamental solution of \eqref{2.1} and we fix the notations that will be used throughout the paper.
 For fixed $N$ and $\ka_N$, we first consider the solution of \eqref{2.1} with initial condition